amulchapla/AI-Powered-Call-Center-Intelligence/call-intelligence-realtime/README.md

-# Real-time Transcription using Azure Speech in ReactJS
+# Real-time Call Intelligence using Azure AI

 This sample simulates call center intelligence in real-time using Azure AI services.
-The code also records the conversation to Azure storage using the conversation ID provided by the user on web UI.
+It uses Azure Speech SDK to capture audio from a microphone and convert it to text.
+The text is then sent to Azure Language service to extract entities, key phrases, and detect+ redact PII information.
+The data is then displayed in a web page in real-time using streaming pattern.

+Once the call is completed, the transcript is sent to Azure OpenAI service to summarize the call.
+Azure OpenAI service is also used to parse raw call transcript and extract key business information using domain specific prompts.
+The data is then displayed in a web page UI.

+The web provides an option to select business domain for a specific conversation.
+The domain is used to select the appropriate OpenAI prompt to extract key business information.

-This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone or file for speech-to-text conversions.
+This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone for speech-to-text conversions.

 Below diagram depicts key components and API/communication used in this sample
 <img src="common/images/realtime-intelligence.png" align="center" />

 This sample uses Express.js backend framework which allows you to make http calls from any front end.
 ReactJS is used for frontend app. *NOTE*: This sample is only using the Azure Speech SDK - it does not use Azure Bot Service and Direct Line Speech channel.

-* **Express.js**: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* **ai-app-backend**: `ai-app-backend` is an Express-based backend API app.
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It facilitates the rapid development of Node based web applications.

-* **React.js** often referred to as React or ReactJS is a JavaScript library responsible for building a hierarchy of UI components or in other words, responsible for the rendering of UI components.
+* **web-app-frontend** `web-app-frontend` is a React-based web frontend app.
+React.js often referred to as React or ReactJS is a JavaScript library responsible for building a hierarchy of UI components or in other words, responsible for the rendering of UI components.
 It provides support for both frontend and server-side.

 ## Prerequisites

-1. This article assumes that you have an Azure account and Speech service subscription.
-If you don't have an account and subscription, [try the Speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free).
+1. This article assumes that you have an Azure account.
+If you don't have an Azure account and subscription, [try the Azure account for free](https://azure.microsoft.com/en-us/free/search/).
+2. Create a [Azure Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
+3. Create a [Azure Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal.
+4. Optionally, create a [Azure OpenAI resource](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_openai_tip#create/Microsoft.CognitiveServicesOpenAI?WT.mc_id=academic-84928-cacaste) in the Azure portal.
+Note: OpenAI is currently in preview and is not available in all regions.
+You can check the [OpenAI documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/overview?WT.mc_id=academic-84928-cacaste) for more information.
-1. Ensure you have [Node.js](https://nodejs.org/en/download/) installed.
+5. Ensure you have [Node.js](https://nodejs.org/en/download/) installed on your laptop to run the frontend and backend apps on local machine.

 ## How to run the app

 1. Clone this repo.
 This repo has two apps as shown in the architecture diagram above:
-    * speechreactfrontend folder is for the "ReactJS Frontend" component and
+    * web-app-frontend folder is for the "ReactJS Frontend" web UI component and
-    * speechexpressbackend folder is for the "ExpressJS Backend" component
+    * ai-app-backend folder is for the "ExpressJS Backend" API backend component

-2. **Prepare and run the Speech service Express.js backend**
+2. **Prepare and run the ai-app-backend Express.js backend**
-    -	Go to speechexpressbacked directory and run `npm install -all` to install dependencies.
+    -	Go to ai-app-backend directory and run `npm install -all` to install dependencies.
-    -	Update the “.env” file with your Azure Speech service key and Azure region.
+    -	Update the “config.json” file with your Azure Speech service key (subscription_key property) and Azure region (region property).
 Azure Region value examples: “eastus2”, “westus”
+    -	Update the “config.json” file with your Azure Language service key (text_analytics_key property) and endpoint (text_analytics_endpoint property).
+    -	Update the “config.json” file with your Azure OpenAI service key (openai_key property), endpoint (openai_endpoint property) and deployment name (openai_deployment_name property).
-    -	Start Speech service backend app by running `‘npm start’`
+    -	Start backend AI API app by running `‘npm start’`
     -	If you are running this locally then try accessing below URLs from browser to verify that the backend component is working as expected
         *	`http://localhost:8080/api/sayhello`
         *	`http://localhost:8080/api/get-speech-token`
-    -	If you have deployed speechexpressbacked app to Azure App Service (as per instructions below) then you can verify using URLs from browser as below:
+    -	If you have deployed ai-app-backend app to Azure App Service (as per instructions below) then you can verify using URLs from browser as below:
         *	`https://<<your backend Azure App service name>>/api/sayhello`
         *	`https://<<your backend Azure App service name>>/api/get-speech-token`
-3.	**Prepare and run the Speech client React.js frontend**
+3.	**Prepare and run the web-app-frontend (for web UI)**
-    +	Go to speechreactfrontend directory and run `npm install -all` to install dependencies.
+    +	Go to web-app-frontend directory and run `npm install -all` to install dependencies.
     +	Update “package.json” as following.
 Set value of “proxy” depending on where your Express.js backend is running.
+    +   Start frontend web app by running `‘npm start’`
-    +	If Express.js backend “speechexpressbacked” running on local machine then use `"proxy": "http://localhost:8080"`
+    +	If Express.js backend “ai-app-backend” running on local machine then use `"proxy": "http://localhost:8080"`
-    +	If Express.js backend “speechexpressbacked”running on Azure.
+    +	If Express.js backend “ai-app-backend”running on Azure.
 Use `"proxy": https://<<your backend Azure App service name>>.azurewebsites.net`
     +	Open a browser and go to `http://localhost:3000` to access the app.
+    +   On the web UI, select a business domain that alings best with your conversation scenario from the "Choose Conversation Scenario" dropbox.
-Click on the microphone icon on the web page and start talking.
+    +   Click on the "Click HERE and START Talking" button on the web page and start talking.
 You should see transcription displayed on the web page in real-time (an example shown below).

     <img src="common/images/sampleoutputrealtimetranscription.PNG " align="center" />

     +	If you have also deployed the frontend ReactJS to Azure App Service then use the deployed app service URL which you can find on Azure portal for your App Service.
-Example: `https://myspeechreactfrontend.azurewebsites.net`
+Example: `https://myweb-app-frontend.azurewebsites.net`

 ## Deploying sample code to Azure App Service
 You can deploy your Node.js app using VS Code and the Azure App Service extension.
 Follow instructions [Deploy NodeJS using Azure App Service]:https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?pivots=platform-linux#deploy-to-azure that explains how to deploy any node app to Azure App Service.

-* To deploy **speechexpressbacked** to Azure App Service, select the “speechexpressbacked” as the root folder when prompted in the VS code.
+* To deploy **ai-app-backend** to Azure App Service, select the “ai-app-backend” as the root folder when prompted in the VS code.
     - Validate that your ExpressJS backend is successfully deployed by trying to access one of the two APIs hosted by your backend
     - `https://<<your backend Azure App service name>>/api/sayhello`
     - `https://<<your backend Azure App service name>>/api/get-speech-token`

-* Similarly, you can deploy **speechreactfrontend** to another Azure App Service instance by selecting the root folder for this app.
+* Similarly, you can deploy **web-app-frontend** to another Azure App Service instance by selecting the root folder for this app.
 This sample assumes that you are deploying the frontend and the backend app on a **separate** app service instance.
-    - Before deploying your “speechreactfrontend”, update “package.json”.
-Set the value of “proxy” pointing it to the “speechexpressbacked” App Service URL.
+    - Before deploying your “web-app-frontend”, update “package.json”.
+Set the value of “proxy” pointing it to the “ai-app-backend” App Service URL.
 Use `"proxy": https://<<your backend Azure App service name>>.azurewebsites.net`
     - Deploy your frontend after updating package.json.
     - You should now be able to access the web app and do real-time transcription from a browser from your mobile phone or any other device that can access the app service url.